-Vaya Trails work with a number of rural communities in Eswatini exploring the country and sourcing hiking trails that show off the superb landscapes of country.
-We have connected existing footpaths and animal tracks to craft a bespoke network of trails - short or long, easy or difficult - that cater for everyone.
-We now have a portfolio of routes, and guides to take you, on foot, through the Kingdom’s most splendid regions.
+Vaya Trails work with a number of rural communities and nature reserves in Eswatini exploring the country and sourcing hiking trails that show off the superb landscapes of the country.
+We have connected existing footpaths and animal tracks to craft a bespoke network of trails - short or long, easy or difficult - offering guided half day, full day or multi-day trails.

 Vaya Trails believe there are many ways we can help protect our environment and that sharing our scenic and cultural wonders with the communities who inhabit them, and with you, is a step in the right direction to preserving our natural heritage.